cometchat/cometchat-sample-app-android-java/README.md

 To run our open source app with CometChat Pro v1, follow these steps:

-1. Navigate to v1 folder
+1. Check out to branch v1

 -  modify *APP_ID* and *API_KEY* with your own **ApiKey** and **AppId**